BlockDevsUnited/l-earn/Lessons/English/L_EARN/Contributing/LCon1:Contributing.md

 ### Contributor Rewards

 We have some rewards available for contributing high quality lessons.
 Rewards will increase as we grow.
-Ask in the community channels.
+If you would like to know more, you will be able to find us in the community channels.

 ## Practice
 ### Create Github Account